Complete point symmetry group of the barotropic vorticity equation on a rotating sphere: Acknowledgements

 \section{Acknowledgements}

 The authors thank Alexander Bihlo for helpful discussions.
 We appreciate the remarks of the anonymous referees and Professor Thomas Witelski which led to improvements of this paper.
-This research was supported by the Austrian Science Fund (FWF), project P20632.
+This research was supported by the Austrian Science Fund (FWF), projects P20632 and P23714.